 £45 isn’t cheap.
 Most of my friends wouldn’t pay that for a bottle of whisky.
 But, given the quality of what the Cotswolds produce and the expense they go to in producing it, it’s a price that they can justify.
 A price their following can aspire to.
 A whisky aimed at the drinker.
 I know I’ve been pretty glowing in my praise of the Cotswolds (though I’ve not always given them the highest scores) but honestly, what’s not to like?

 The theme of The Show this year was “the future of whisky”.
 That meant (quite rightly) stands celebrating the burgeoning European rye scene.
 It meant a broader range of whiskies available.
 It meant new ways of presenting whisky, of drinking whisky, of promoting whisky.
 And all of that was laudable and proper.

 But the subject of cost simply isn’t arising when the great and the good of the spirit we love sharpen their stylos.
-New distilleries are being trumpeted, appropriately, but not one paid professional seems prepared to stick their neck out and question the asking-prices for brand new whiskies of unproven provenance.
-No one in a position of influence, whose voice carries meaningful weight, is encouraging distilleries to look past the green notes and crystal of bottle number one.
+New distilleries are being trumpeted, appropriately, but so few paid professionals seem prepared to stick their necks out and question the asking-prices for brand new whiskies of unproven provenance.
+Almost no one in a position of influence, whose voice carries meaningful weight, is publicly encouraging distilleries to look past the green notes and crystal of bottle number one.